sourcegraph/handbook/content/departments/product-engineering/engineering/code-graph/code-security-tiger-team/index.md

 - **SCA**: Software Composition Analysis.
 An automated process to identify dependencies of a software.
 SCA tools analyzes the application's **dependencies** for potential vulnerabilities.
 - **SAST**: Static Application Security Testing.
 SAST tools analyzes the the application's **code** for potential vulnerabilities, based on a set of predefined rules.
 Some SAST tools also suggest fixes.
 - **DAST**: Dynamic Application Security Testing.
 DAST tools **interact directly with the application** to identify vulnerabilities by performing attacks, without having access to the source code.
+- **NVD**: National Vulnerability Database.
+A US-government maintained repository of vulnerabilities.